 Throughout the article I will include some of my favorite iPhone photos from the year, showcasing what can be done with the iPhone, not just in terms of taking photos, but also with regards to creating amazing fantasy images using special effects apps.

-Whether you want to take photos of landscapes, beach scenes, street scenes, portrait photos of people or close-up shots of flowers and leaves, here are some tips to get you started with using your iPhone camera.
+Whether you want to take photos of landscapes, beach scenes, street scenes, portrait photos of people or close-up shots of flowers and leaves, read on to learn how to use iPhone camera to take incredible photos.

 1. Getting Started